-Up to \$39, 594,000 will be provided for costs associated with the WTC Memorial/Museum.
+Up to \$39,594,000 will be provided for costs associated with the WTC Memorial/Museum and Cultural programs.
 This amount is in addition to and will supplement previous allocations in Partial Action Plans 8, 11, 12, and the Final Action Plan for planning, design, construction, and exhibitions for the WTC Memorial/Museum and other costs necessary to implement the WTC plan.
-Additional funds will be allocated as follows:
+The additional funds will be allocated as follows:

-- i. \$26 million for construction of the Memorial and Museum. - ii. \$7.5 million for the Memorial Museum Pavilion, which serves as the entrance to the Museum (formerly known as the Visitor Orientation and Education Center), to cover costs of construction and fit-out, including expenses relating to security screening, information technology, auditorium, and special features in the area of the signature tridents from the original Twin Towers. - iii. \$2.5 million to plan and manage safe public access to the Memorial starting with its opening in September 2011, including creation of temporary visitor orientation and screening facilities, pedestrian safety services, wayfinding signage, construction fencing, bus management, and interim communications systems. - iv. \$2.5 million to pay for equipment, media production, and furnishings for multi-media installations at the National September 11 Memorial Museum. - v. \$394,000 for office and occupancy expenses for staff of the National September 11 Memorial and Museum at the World Trade Center Foundation Inc. - vi. \$700,000 for costs associated with the 2015 and 2016 Tribute in Light events.
+- i. \$26 million for construction of the Memorial and Museum. - ii. \$7.5 million for the Memorial Museum Pavilion, which serves as the entrance to the Museum (formerly known as the Visitor Orientation and Education Center), to cover costs of construction and fit-out, including expenses relating to security screening, information technology, auditorium, and special features in the area of the signature tridents from the original Twin Towers. - iii. \$2.5 million to plan and manage safe public access to the Memorial starting with its opening in September 2011, including creation of temporary visitor orientation and screening facilities, pedestrian safety services, wayfinding signage, construction fencing, bus management, and interim communications systems. - iv. \$2.5 million to pay for equipment, media production, and furnishings for multi-media installations at the National September 11 Memorial Museum. - v. \$394,000 for office and occupancy expenses for staff of the National September 11 Memorial and Museum at the World Trade Center Foundation Inc. - vi. \$700,000 for costs associated with the 2015 and 2016 Tribute in Light events. - vii.
+Residual funds from the above allocations will be used for other costs associated with the WTC Memorial and Cultural programs.